ashishgupta1350/Covid19-Research_Project/README.md

 * https://www.youtube.com/watch?v=1LJgkovowgA ( Taken from Siraj Rawals challenge on How to Treat Corona Virus using State of the Art Deep Learning Techniques "without" knowing too much biology )

 ### The Solution
 * https://www.youtube.com/watch?v=EVoZMRmtBkY ( 6:33 -> end of the video though I suggest watching the entire video ).
-The solution is given by Matt O Connor and Is one of the best solutions I found due to it's little dependence on understanding biology and more focus on Chemistry ( ~level is class 11 )
+The solution is given by Matt O Connor is one of the best solutions I found due to it's little dependence on understanding biology and more focus on Chemistry ( ~level is class 11 ).
+You may need to understand a bit about Recurrent Neural Networks (RNN).
+It's kind of easy , just your another Mid-Sem like topic.
+Watch a youtube video or 2.

 * Read this paper then : https://onlinelibrary.wiley.com/doi/full/10.1002/minf.201700111 -- Don't get intimidated by the paper, On paper it is really simple.
 If you don't understand it, call me, I'll explain it.